andrewacashner/hearingfaithms/chapters/chapter-3.md

 tympanistriarum."]

 \noindent
+The devotee's response of awe, which as we have seen was a central element of Christmas devotion, is meant to surpass private experience and motivate people to share their response with others.
+Music could both motivate this kind of awe-filled experience and provide a way to share it.

 The theology of Christ as the *Verbum infans* that underlies this villancico is central for understanding how Catholics believed sacred music to function.
 In the Catholic theological tradition of Christmas, Christ as the eternal Word